 Paul encourages believers to co-operate together and gives them a list of good attitudes to cultivate.

-4 Rejoice in the Lord always!
-Again I will say, “Rejoice!”
-5 Let your gentleness be known to all men.
-The Lord is at hand.
-6 In nothing be anxious, but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.
-7 And the peace of God, which surpasses all understanding, will guard your hearts and your thoughts in Christ Jesus.
+v 6 and 7 In nothing be anxious, but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.
+And the peace of God, which surpasses all understanding, will guard your hearts and your thoughts in Christ Jesus.

 3. What has Paul learnt about being content?

 v 11 and 12 ... for I have learnt in whatever state I am, to be content in it.
 I know how to be humbled, and I also know how to abound.
 In everything and in all things I have learnt the secret both to be filled and to be hungry, both to abound and to be in need.

 - v 1 to 3 Euodia and Syntyche are encouraged to settle their differences

 - v 4 to 7 Paul encourages the believers to rejoice in what Christ has done, and to trust in God